msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/Getting_started_with_the_SAP_Deployment_Automation_bash.md

 ${DEPLOYMENT_REPO_PATH}deploy/scripts/install_workloadzone.sh -p DEV-WEEU-SAP01-INFRASTRUCTURE.json
 ```

+When prompted for the Workload SPN Details choose Y and enter the Service Principal details.
+If prompted enter "MGMT" for the Deployer environment name.

 ## **Deploying the SAP system**

 For deploying the SAP system navigate to the folder(DEV-WEEU-SAP01-ZZZ) containing the DEV-WEEU-SAP01-ZZZ.json parameter file and use the installer.sh script.